ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 #### Encrypting secrets/key variables

-All secrets/key/passwords variables are stored in a dedicated file, `vars/vault.yml`, so this file can be encrypted using Ansible Vault.
+All secrets/key/passwords variables are stored in a dedicated file, `vars/vault.yml`, so this file can be encrypted using [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html)

-This file is a Ansible vars file containing just a unique yaml variable, `vault`: a yaml dictionary containing all keys/passwords used by the different cluster components.
+`vault.yml` file is a Ansible vars file containing just a unique yaml variable, `vault`: a yaml dictionary containing all keys/passwords used by the different cluster components.

 vault.yml sample file is like this: